-But this is exactly what runs through my mind on the heels of a recent week-long tour through Western Canada’s Kootenay Mountains, thanks to an invite from Toque & Canoe’s friends in tourism.
+But this is exactly what runs through my mind on the heels of a recent week-long tour through Western Canada’s Kootenay Mountains, thanks to a collaboration with our partners in tourism.

 I’ve been visiting the region for almost 25 years now, given that it’s a comfortable drive from my Calgary home.
 And I loved having the opportunity to play tourist in my own backyard.

 Be forewarned though, my itinerary is extensive, chock-a-block full of stops, adventures and distractions curated by people with an intimate knowledge of the Kootenays.